Deadlines and Important Dates

 Your degree application, including receipt of all transcripts, should be received by the following deadlines to be considered complete.

 Applications may be accepted beyond the dates listed as determined by the program.

 For admission to the Graduate School, an applicant must hold either (1) a baccalaureate degree from a regionally accredited U.S. institution or (2) a tertiary (postsecondary) degree that is deemed comparable to a four-year bachelor's degree from a regionally accredited U.S. institution.
 This degree must be from an officially recognized degree-granting institution in the country in which it operates.

-It is expected that students will have a bachelor of science degree in a suitable engineering field from an ABET–accredited institution.
+It is expected that students will have a bachelor of science degree in a suitable engineering field.
 Admission decisions will also be based on relevant work experience and recommendation letters.

 The program contains a number of courses requiring a solid background in mathematics typically found in an undergraduate program in engineering, physics, chemistry, mathematics, or computer science, with at least two semesters of calculus.
 Students with other undergraduate majors who have a strong background in mathematics may apply.
 The admissions committee will consider the academic background, as evidenced by the transcript, as part of the overall application.

 If you have not had a Radiation Detection Measurement Lab or training, you must complete the NUC E 497D Radiation Detection Measurement Lab or an equivalent course as part of the program requirements.
 NUC E 497D (1 cr) is offered biannually as a three day short course format at University Park campus.

 Applications are submitted electronically and include a nonrefundable application fee.
 You will need to upload the following items as part of your application: